GreenTeaMagician/Propulsion-Academy/README.md

 # Propulsion-Academy Daily Work

-During a three month bootcamp into fullstack-development, we have performed an immense amount of original work in the form of simple exercises.
-As the course went on, the exercises became more difficult, and finally cumulated in a final project, the link for which is here.
+During a three month bootcamp into fullstack-development, we have performed an immense amount of work in the form of simple exercises.
+MAny of these exercises were left unfinished, unpolished and as the course went on, the exercises became more difficult, and finally cumulated in a final project in which we had to work on on our own.
+The link for which is here.

 ## Overview